haslo/first_gain_plugin/README.md

 # First Gain Plugin

 A simple audio gain plugin built with NIH-plug.
+Dual panning and gain per channel, logarithmic scaling for the gain sliders.

+Very rudimentary UI.

 ## Building

-To build the plugin (VST3, CLAP), use:
+To build the plugin (VST3, CLAP), install Rust and then use use:

 ```
 cargo xtask bundle dual_panning_plugin --release
 ```

+This should pull the NIH-plug repo.

 ## Development